maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - UpdateIntervalSeconds
   - int64
   - default: 60
-  - User only in `stream` mode, interval between fetching blacklisted IPs from LAPI
+  - Used only in `stream` mode, interval between fetching blacklisted IPs from LAPI
 - DefaultDecisionSeconds
   - int64
   - default: 60
-  - User only in `live` mode, decision duration of accepted IPs
+  - Used only in `live` mode, decision duration of accepted IPs

 ### Configuration